-UNAIDS provided an in-country workshop in Majuro, Marshall Islands in February to discuss the purpose of the Global AIDS Progress Report (GARP).
-Subsequently the focal points from Government and NGO sector agreed on a workplan for data collection, analysis and submission of the report.
-A small working group was nominated, and key contact points identified.
+The focal points from Government and NGO sector agreed on a work plan for data collection, analysis and submission of the report.
+A small working group was established, and key contact points identified to work on select components of the report.